Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-As mentioned above, due to the classification as an NSAID, Meloxicam works by reducing hormones in the body that cause pain and inflammation.
+As mentioned above, due to its classification as an NSAID, Meloxicam reduces hormones in the body that cause pain and inflammation.

 Side effects:

-Some of the rarely seen side effects of Meloxicam consist of Arm, back, or jaw pain, bleeding gums, bloating, blood in the urine, blurred vision, burning upper abdominal or stomach pain, canker sores, chest tightness or heaviness or even chills.
+Some of the rarely seen side effects of Meloxicam include arm, back, or jaw pain, bleeding gums, bloating, blood in the urine, blurred vision, burning upper abdominal or stomach pain, canker sores, chest tightness or heaviness, or even chills.

-Allergic reactions have also been known to be associated with this drug.
-If you experience any skin rashes or hive like symptoms, notify your physician immediately.
+Allergic reactions have also been associated with this drug.
+If you experience any skin rashes or hive-like symptoms, notify your physician immediately.

 Insomnia- a symptom associated with Fibromyalgia